Anthusa of Constantinople: Childhood

-During a campaign in Paphlagonia, Emperor Constantine V summoned the abbess Anthusa of Mantinea (Saint Anthousa the Elder), who he had tortured earlier for worshipping icons, and asked for her prayers due to the difficulty of the empress' pregnancy.
+During a campaign in Paphlagonia, Emperor Constantine V summoned the abbess Anthusa of Mantinea (Saint Anthousa the Elder), whom he had tortured earlier for worshipping icons, and asked for her prayers due to the difficulty of the empress' pregnancy.
 The abbess predicted the birth of twins, and the daughter was named in her honor.

 Anthusa of Constantinople was the daughter of the iconoclast Byzantine Emperor Constantine V and one of his wives.
 Details about her Anthusa's birth are uncertain.
 According to one source, she and her brother, the future Emperor Leo the Khazar, were twins born on 25 January 750 to Constantine's first wife (i.e. Tzitzak), while another states that she was born in 757, a date which would make Eudokia her mother and rule out the possibility of being a twin, given that it is known for certain that Leo was born on the former date.